Information-Theoretic Foundations for Machine Learning: Meta-Learning

 \end{restatable} \begin{proof}

 where $(a), (b)$, and $(d)$ follow from the chain rule of mutual information, and $(c)$ follows from the meta-learning conditional independence assumptions. \end{proof}

-The meta-estimation error term refers to the error which is attributed to learning about the meta-parameters $\psi$.
-Since all of the observations contain information about $\psi$, it is intuitive that the numerator would include the mutual information between the \emph{full} history $H_{M,T}$ and the meta-parameters $\psi$.
-Likewise, it is also to be expected that the error decays linearly in the product $MT$ since each observation contributes information about $\psi$.
+The meta error represents error which is attributed to learning about the meta-parameters $\psi$.
 The second term consists of the error which is incurred from learning about the task specific parameters $\theta_{1}, \ldots, \theta_{M}$ \emph{conditioned} on $\psi$.
-Note that due to the conditional iid assumptions, this term simplifies to $\I(X_{0:T}^{(m)};\theta_m|\psi)/T$.
-Notably, this term decays linearly in $T$ but \emph{not} $M$ since the data from other tasks is independent of $\theta^{(m)}$ when conditioned on $\psi$.
-Intuitively, this error captures the remaining information to be extracted for a particular task beyond what is present in the meta-parameters.
+This error encompasses the remaining information to be extracted for a particular task beyond what is present in $\psi$.

-While this result is useful for conceptual understanding, we require further tools to streamline theoretical analysis.
-We again leverage rate-distortion theory to establish suitable upper and lower bounds for the estimation error of meta-learning.
+While this result is useful for conceptual understanding, it is abstract and we require further tools to produce more concrete bounds for specific model classes.
+We again leverage rate-distortion theory to establish suitable error bounds.
 Concretely, we define two rate-distortion functions.
-The first characterizes the meta-parameters:
+The first is the $(M,T)$-horizon rate-distortion function for $\psi$.
+First let $\tilde{\Psi}$ denote the set of random variables $\tilde{\psi}$ such that for all $m,t$, $X^{(m)}_{t+1}\perp \tilde{\psi}|(\psi, H_{m,t})$.
+Then, let

 where